Jessica Jung: Business

 Jung launched her fashion brand Blanc & Eclare in August 2014.
 Her first restaurant named Clareau opened on January 19, 2021, at the Blanc & Eclare flagship store building in Cheongdam-dong, Seoul.

 Personal life

-During a mini concert at Taiwan in July 2017, Jung revealed that her birth name, as on her passport, is "Jessica Jung", whereas her Korean name "Soo-yeon" was only obtained on a later date due to necessity.
+During a mini concert at Taiwan in July 2017, Jung revealed that her birth name, as on her passport, is "Jessica Jung", whereas her Korean name "Sooyeon" was only obtained on a later date due to necessity.
 She describes herself as "Christian curious" and goes to church.